 Development and Social Media Coordinator

-Ruth Sheaves started her career in events management working with international companies.
-After several years in this industry she decided to follow a life long love of ballet and dance and move into the arts industry.
-To facilitate with this move Ruth completed a Masters in Cultural Policy and Management in 2017 graduating with distinction.
-Ruth joined NEBT in early 2017 and is working within the development department of NEBT.
+Ruth Sheaves started her career in Events Management working with international companies such as GE and Huawei.
+Throughout her life, and in conjunction with her career, Ruth has trained in ballet and musical theatre as well as competing in Ballroom and Latin dance.
+After several years working within the corporate environment she decided to follow a life-long love of ballet and dance and move into the arts industry.
+To facilitate with this move Ruth completed a Master’s in Cultural Policy and Management graduating in 2017 with distinction.